jontyrudman/personal-website-11ty/posts/2024-02-08_first-post.md

 EDIT 2: Oh and I forgot to add the layout.
 I should really set up some workflow to do that automagically.

+EDIT 3: Now I have set the date to default to Last Modified and the correct layout in posts.json, which should 🤞 apply to all posts unless overridden!